-The life cycle of caracal cats (Caracal caracal) can be summarised as follows:
+The life cycle of a caracal cat (Caracal caracal) has the following phases:

 Caracal facts reference: Wild Cats of the World by Luke Hunter (2015) based on the latest scientific research.